configcat/terraform-provider-configcat/docs/resources/setting.md

 * `config_id` - (Required) The ID of the Config.
 * `key` - (Required) The key of the Feature Flag/Setting.
 * `name` - (Required) The name of the Setting.
+* `order` - (Required) The order of the Setting within a Config (zero-based).
+If multiple Settings has the same order, they are displayed in alphabetical order.
 * `hint` - (Optional) The hint of the Setting.
 * `setting_type` - (Optional) Default: `boolean`.
 The Setting's type.
 Available values: `boolean`|`string`|`int`|`double`.